• Skip to primary navigation

 Can you boil frozen chicken

-Yes, according to the USDA you can boil chicken directly from frozen.
-Allow about 50% time more for the chicken to be fully cooked.
+Yes, according to the USDA, you can boil chicken directly from frozen.
+Allow about 50% more time for the chicken to be fully cooked.
 Check that the chicken is cooked to a safe internal temperature of 165F/73C before consuming.

 How to shred chicken breasts